Sunderland halt Arsenal's winning run with last-gasp 2-2 draw

-Sunderland defender Dan Ballard had put the high-flying hosts in front in the 36th minute, the first time Arsenal's defence had been breached in nine matches.
+Sunderland defender Dan Ballard had put the high-flying hosts in front after 36 minutes, the first time Arsenal's defence had been breached in nine matches.

-But Mikel Arteta's team found another level in the second half to take charge with captain Bukayo Saka firing home an equaliser in the 54th minute before Trossard cut in to smash an unstoppable shot past Robin Roefs.
+But Mikel Arteta's team found another level in the second half to take charge with captain Bukayo Saka firing home an equaliser in the 54th before Belgian forward Trossard cut in to smash an unstoppable shot that gave Robin Roefs no chance.

 Sunderland were not finished though and Brobbey showed great athleticism to volley past David Raya from close range.

-Arsenal now have 26 points as they extended their lead to seven points over second-placed Manchester City, who could close the gap by beating champions Liverpool on Sunday.
+Arsenal now have 26 points, with London rivals Chelsea in second spot on 20 after they beat bottom side Wolverhampton Wanderers 3-0 in the late game, although third-placed Manchester City can close the gap to four if they down champions Liverpool at home on Sunday.

-Promoted Sunderland are third with 19 points after a dream start to the season for Regis Le Bris's side.
+Promoted Sunderland are fourth with 19 points after a dream start to the season for Regis Le Bris's side.

-"The game was almost there, but you know this is the Premier League and the manner that they play, they're going to hang in there when it's just one goal difference," Arteta said.
+"The game was almost there," Arteta said, "but you know this is the Premier League and the manner that they play, they're going to hang in there when it's just one goal difference.

 "I'm upset and frustrated because it's an action that we can defend better, but as well you have to give credit to the opposition to do what they've done."